apmckinlay/natureapp/herps/norlfrog.md

 habitat: [grassland,mountain,wetland]
 visibility: high
 ---
 Northern Leopard Frog are found near **ponds** and **marshes** across Canada and in most parts of the United States.
-They can be found as far north as Great Slave Lake and in the mountains.
+They can be found as far north as Great Slave Lake as well as in the mountains.
 They are also known as **Meadow** or **Grass Frog** because they sometimes hop up onto lawns and golf courses in the summer when they've finished breeding.

 Northern Leopard Frog (3-5 in) are **green-brown** with **dark round spots** on their back and legs and a **white belly**.
 Prominent **light-colored folds of skin** run down either side of their **back**.
 They breed from mid- to late spring, laying 3,500 to 7,000 eggs in slow-moving water.
 The tadpoles are green or brown with yellow or black speckles and a white belly and hatch in 1-3 weeks, depending on the temperature.
 They turn into frogs in mid- to late summer.